patvin80/FlaskBasicApp/README.md

 5.3.
 Setup Config so that the config can have inheritance 5.4.
 Include the config and do Import
 5.5.
-Now we have a way to configure whether the app will run in Dev config or Production Config
+Now we have a way to configure whether the app will run in Dev config or Production Config 5.6.
+Adding a Test Case
+5.6.1.
+Making sure that the pytest and pytest-Flask and Flask-testing are in the requirements 5.6.2. py.test can be used to execute the test cases.
 6. Lets Talk about AWS Code Star a Cool way to get your app to the Cloud and watch it being continuously being deployed in a CD Fashion
+6.0.
+Show the AWS Codestar Environment and all the configurations for the same.
 6.1.
 Navigate to the AWS Code Star Folder - Visual Studio Code 6.2.
 Login into the AWS Console as VinitPat
 6.3.
 Make a Change and push the change in GIT